Debt Relief Order (DRO)

 If you cannot afford to pay back your debts

 You can apply for a Debt Relief Order (DRO) if you cannot afford to pay back your debts.
-It is granted by the Insolvency Service.
 A DRO has strict criteria and is only available in certain circumstances.
+But if you are not eligible, don’t worry, there are other solutions which could help you, such as our Individual Voluntary Arrangements & Debt Management Plans.

-DROs are an alternative debt solution to bankruptcy and usually last one year (12 months).
+DROs are an alternative debt solution to bankruptcy and lasts one year (12 months).
 Once you are in a DRO creditors are unable to recover their money without permission from the courts.
 Once discharged from your DRO, all the debts listed in your DRO will be cleared.
+A DRO will appear on the Public Insolvency Register.
+If you’re a regulated or licensed professional, or you work with money, your employment may be affected.
+Check with us if it’s a good option for you as other options might suit your personal and professional circumstances better.
+Head to our Individual Voluntary Arrangements & Debt Management Plans to find out more.

 You don’t have to face debt alone.

-We’re here to help you take back control - calmly, quickly, and without judgment.
+We’re here to help you take back control.

 Pros